31 July 2021

 Yuji Agematsu offers up a selection of off-beat assemblages which exhale the sensibilities of Japan.
 They, too feel unified in a very real and organised way and this comes always (I think to myself) because it was created by someone with an innate sense of Form.
 Originally from Japan he emigrated to New York a few decades ago.
 He collects street debris from daily walks and carefully archives them in those small paper cellophane packets he carries.
 Using these, he creates his own miniature world of eccentric light humour.

 With so many people now making "ART" everywhere, there is inevitably a lot of interesting work being done but which doesn't necessarily possess the mysterious and concretely organic element of Form.
 Is it is cultural?
 Is it educational?
-Why do some people naturally 'have it' while so many others struggle to find it?
-But fake it, when they don't find it?
+Why do some people naturally 'have it' while so many others struggle to find it yet fake it when they don't find it?

 Writing this down suddenly takes me to another place of discussion, though quite related.